BrewTheFox/NiceGUI-Projects/README.md

 ## ImaGEN

-ImaGEN is my first project developed with NiceGUI.
+ImaGEN was my first project developed with NiceGUI.
 It is an application that uses an API to fetch random images and display them in a graphical interface.

 **Key Features:**